adhering/midl-website/pages/index.md

 Medical Imaging with Deep Learning (MIDL) brings the community of deep learning and medical imaging researchers, clinicians and health-care companies together for in-depth discussion and exchange of ideas.
 To learn more about MIDL, read our [aims and scope](/aims-and-scope.html) and visit the conference sites listed above.
 MIDL is organized by the [MIDL Foundation](/foundation.html).

-We will soon issue a call for the organization of MIDL in 2022 and 2023.
+We invite interested researchers to express their interest in [organizing MIDL 2022 or 2023](/call-for-2022.html) before November 15, 2020.

 {% from "_macros.html" import newsletter %}
 {{ newsletter() }}